 Yes—the TCP Code also requires you to formally classify and analyse complaints at least every three months to identify recurring problems and issues—although you can do this more frequently if you choose.
 You need to monitor complaints to identify emerging issues and address these as soon as is practicable and record progress against addressing these complaints.
 Doing this should help you reduce problems and improve your customer service, which is a good thing for your business.

 Want more information?

-As well as working with industry, we also provide resources to consumers regarding complaint-handling processes.
+As well as working with industry, we also provide resources to consumers on complaints-handling processes.
 To view the full list of FAQs for consumers, see our Making a telecommunications complaint webpage.

-This information is intended as a guideline only and should not be relied upon as an exhaustive list of a supplier’s complaint-handling obligations.
-Check the TCP Code to ensure that you are aware of, and compliant with, all your complaint-handling obligations.
+This information is intended as a guideline only and should not be relied upon as an exhaustive list of a supplier’s complaints-handling obligations.
+Check the TCP Code to ensure that you are aware of, and compliant with, all your complaints-handling obligations.